-Management is currently engaged in discussions with investment bankers and other finance providers with the goal of raising capital by the end of 2014 and, based upon the progress of those on-going detailed discussions, is optimistic the Company will raise sufficient working capital to meet its obligations over the next twelve months.
+During September 2014, the Company entered into a non-exclusive financial advisory and placement agent agreement with an investment bank firm.
+Through introductions made by that firm and through other sources, the Company has met with and presented its business plan to potential investors for the purpose of raising working capital through a private placement transaction.
+Based upon the progress of on-going discussions, the Company has a reasonable expectation that it will raise sufficient working capital to meet its obligations over the next twelve months, and therefore has prepared the financial statements on the going concern basis.
 The Company's planned capital raise is expected to be through debt (convertible or otherwise), by means of an equity-based instrument, or a combination thereof.
-The amount of capital we will be able to raise in that timeframe will determine to what extent we will be able to fund and/or accelerate programs as they relate to our preferred level of discretionary spend on pre-clinical developments and clinical trials delivered by external service providers.
+The amount of capital the Company will be able to raise in that timeframe will determine to what extent the Company will be able to continue to fund its core programs and related operating costs, and/or accelerate programs as they relate to its preferred level of discretionary spend on pre-clinical developments and clinical trials delivered by external service providers.

-While these financial statements have been prepared on a going concern basis, if the Company does not raise additional working capital by the end of 2014, there is no assurance that the Company would be able to continue its operations as now currently planned beyond the middle of the first quarter of 2015 and could ultimately limit the Company's ability to continue as a going concern.
-Under such circumstances the Company could be compelled to reduce general and administrative expenses, defer research and development projects, and delay the purchase of significant clinical research services until it is able to obtain sufficient financing.
+While these financial statements have been prepared on a going concern basis, if the Company does not raise additional working capital by the end of 2014, there is no assurance that the Company would be able to continue its operations as now currently planned beyond the middle of the first quarter of 2015 and could raise substantial doubt over the Company's ability to continue as a going concern.
+Under such circumstances the Company would first expect to reduce the scale of its pre-clinical programs from the current planned levels, which would likely compel it to reduce general and administrative expenses, defer or cease research and development projects, and delay or cease the purchase of significant clinical research services until it is able to obtain sufficient financing.